Aylesbury Garden Town

 Aylesbury was awarded Garden Town status in January 2017, offering a unique chance to ensure that as the town grows, Aylesbury and the surrounding area continues to thrive and be an attractive place to live, work and visit.

-The County Council has an important role to play in Aylesbury Garden Town as we are responsible for the maintenance and delivery of existing and new infrastructure across the County through Strategic Planning.
+The council has an important role to play in Aylesbury Garden Town as we are responsible for the maintenance and delivery of existing and new infrastructure across the county through Strategic Planning.

-It is important that we work collaboratively and share responsibility with Aylesbury Vale District Council and a wide range of other stakeholders to ensure the delivery of a sustainable and vibrant future for our communities.
+It is important that we work collaboratively and share responsibility with a wide range of other stakeholders to ensure the delivery of a sustainable and vibrant future for our communities.

 We have formed a partnership and project delivery team for the Garden Town, which is aimed at creating truly desirable communities in a well-planned and sustainable environment that makes residents and visitors proud to be a part of.
 Garden Town status provides an exciting opportunity for the project delivery team to better plan for the future, whilst helping us to access funding from Central Government to help build and improve Aylesbury’s transport links and infrastructure.

 Benefits of being a garden town

 Achieving garden town status creates a huge amount of potential for Aylesbury Vale and the surrounding area.
 It's also an exciting opportunity which will help us deliver a place which can continue to grow in a coordinated way.
 Since Aylesbury was awarded Garden Town status, the project team has been putting the building blocks in place to ensure we make the most out of the opportunity and get it right.